Conveniently located to serve New York City & Beyond

 showTreatment Areas

 The same treatment areas that are possible with regular liposuction are also possible to treat with PAL.
-Commonly treated areas during a body contouring procedure include:
+Commonly treated areas for most patients during a body contouring procedure include:

 - Abdomen